I adore making quick breads at home whenever I can, especially when it’s a sweeter one that I can eat for breakfast or brunch.

 Sometimes you’re just craving something moist, sweet, and tangy in the morning.

-That’s why I am going to be making this cranberry quick bread every single weekend throughout the fall season, and straight into the new year.
+For something other than my usual banana bread or zucchini bread go-to’s, I am going to be making this cranberry quick bread every single weekend throughout the fall season, and straight into the new year.

 Let’s start by talking briefly about the recipe itself.
 The batter is so simple to make, and it doesn’t even require an electric mixer.
 You simply stir together the dry ingredients, then the wet, and then you combine them.